djsantos/Mount-Snow/README.md

 -updated mentions.js to send the list of tweets that mention a given user to the view mention.ejs

 -updated connect.js to send the list of tweets that interact with a given user to the view connect.ejs

+-updated compose.js to handle interact/mention errors

+-fixed a problem with followers not showing up correctly on follower page

 #Views: